Skip to main content

 When feedback is late, record a schedule event in writing instead of negotiating it in chat.
 The goal is a documented timeline update under the contract term.

 Use a short late-feedback notice that states: draft delivered, feedback deadline, actual receipt date, and timeline update under the contract.
-Keep the consequence precise and neutral: "Revised delivery timing will be confirmed under [Add current timeline term after verification]."
+Keep the consequence precise and neutral: "Revised delivery timing will be confirmed under the project timeline term stated in the contract."

 Close approvals clearly, then treat reopening as a new approval decision.
 After approval, the deliverable should leave active revision status.